dseanbailey/front-end-template-master/front-end-template-master/README.md

 ## Description
 ```
 This is my attempt at completing the core req1uirements for Code Louisville's Front End Web Developer Project.
-This has been tested on Mac, PC, and iPhone, and seems to be responsive.
+This has been tested on Mac, PC, and iPhone, and most modern Android devices and is responsive to a variety of different size screens and viewports.
 Images and text adjust to the browser size.
 It works on Safari and Chrome by simply launching the index file.

 ```